A Mentored Course

 As a teacher and publishing professional

-Amanda is the founder of, commissioning editor and publisher at the award-winning Retreat West Books (Winner: Most Innovative Publisher 2020 Saboteur Awards), which publishes novels, memoirs and short fiction.
+From 2018-23, Amanda published 24 books through the award-winning Retreat West Books (Winner: Most Innovative Publisher 2020 Saboteur Awards), a mix of novels, memoirs and short fiction anthologies and collections.
 She has been designing and teaching online courses, and live workshops, for many years and has worked as an editor on hundreds of manuscripts.
 She is passionate about helping writers get to the heart of their characters to create memorable narrators that really come alive for the reader.

 As a writer